-It’s been over 5 years since VXX, the first volatility exchange traded product arrived on the market.
+It’s been over 10 years since VXX, the first volatility exchange-traded product arrived on the market.
 Since then 36 additional funds, using both Exchange Traded Notes (ETNs) and Exchange Traded Funds (ETFs) structures have been introduced.
-Terminations and closures have whittled that list down to 22 (as of 24-Sept-2014).
+Terminations and closures have whittled that list down to 17 (as of 23-May-2019).

-The remaining funds can be segmented into five major categories:
+The remaining funds can be segmented into four major categories:

 - VIX Trackers